landnthrn/SmartAutoAction.ahk-by-landn.thrn/README.md

 1. If you're using the `Shift + Q` version you can autorun with `Shift + Q` or `F1 + W`

-2. If you're using the other version then you autorun with just `F1 + W`
+2. If you're using the F1 ONLY VERSION then you autorun with just `F1 + W`

 *The Shift + Q Version is obvioulsy more convenient for games*